hans-helmut/elm-timei18n/Readme.md

 I publish this, to get some feedback, to help others and to place some points, I miss in Elm.

 I had a long list, where I want to display date or time-values in the local language and timezone.
-I don't want to reinvent the wheel, as the [ICU-Project](http://site.icu-project.org/) has alread done it and the integration in the Web-browsers has started.
+I don't want to reinvent the wheel, as the [ICU-Project](http://site.icu-project.org/) has alread done it and the integration in the web-browsers has started.
 My problem is solved by the Javascript method Intl.DateTimeFormat().format()

 To get this in Elm, I found ports to complicated to use, due to the mass of values, so I decided to create a HTML custom element.